darnocer/blog/content/blog/export-kindle-highlights.md

 In my case, syncing to the web notebook was unreliable— I would go through all of the troubleshooting steps, and sometimes they wouldn't appear for months.
 Grabbing them from the .txt file kind of sucks.
 I read a lot and love to revisit notes for insights, so I needed a better way.
 At one point, I tried de-registering/re-registering my Kindle device in an effort to get them to sync, and all of my highlights disappeared!
 I was devastated.

 I thought all hope was lost, until I found [Readwise](https://readwise.io/) (this reads like an ad, but I swear it's not).
 With their free trial, I was able to recover all of my lost highlights from the ether and effortlessly sync them to Obsidian.
 Now, I just have Readwise bring my notes over automatically.
-It's well worth the subscription fee.
+If you enjoy reading, particularly non-fiction, Readwise is well worth the subscription fee.